 From the Bingin warungs, on the right day, you might just catch a glimpse of one of the most picturesque waves not only on the Bukit Peninsula but in the world.
 A passerby can’t help but notice the 400-metre peeling left-handers that roll in across Impossibles reef.
-Alas, this is typically pure ocean trickery as Impossibles Bali, like its name, is often impossible to keep up with.
+Alas, this is typically pure ocean trickery as Impossibles Bali, like its name is often impossible to keep up with.
 You can expect quick sections that leave surfers feeling defeated.
-However, under ideal conditions (mid-low tide and over 5 ft), Impossibles can open up and you can expect a near perfect ride.
+However, under ideal conditions (mid-low tide and over 5 ft), Impossibles can open up and you can expect a near-perfect ride.
+The lineup is typically fun and friendly, however, every swell brings a different crowd!

 Impossibles is well known for long tubes that are more than likely to lock you out.
 While there doesn’t seem to be an exact science to predicting waves at impossibles, the break is known to line up on larger swells (5 ft +) and especially low tides.
 There are typically two take off zones to choose from at Impossibles; the top and bottom sections.
 The upper section may work on a smaller swell but the bottom section is known for its predictably hollow sections.